Skip to main content

 If you want to prevent that scenario, you can enable multi-version concurrency control, which will require that writers prove they are updating from the latest version, or else the write fails.
 This can give them a chance to reload from the source and incorporate their changes before writing, instead of doing it later as a conflict merge.

-The put response includes an id which is unique for the document in the database, and a clock which represents the current snapshot of the database.
+The put response includes an id which is unique for the document in the ledger, and a clock which represents the current snapshot of the ledger.
 You can also request that Fireproof inline the clock with the document by passing the { mvcc: true } option:

-const theDocumentV4 = await database.get(putResponse.id, { mvcc: true })
+const theDocumentV4 = await ledger.get(putResponse.id, { mvcc: true })

 // theDocumentV4._clock === putResponse4.clock